 This doesn’t mean that your child can’t adapt, but they will need your help.
-Having a plan on How to Prevent Meltdowns During the Holidays it a HUGE secret you need to surviving the holidays and one I use all the time.
-These are tips and tricks I use on my own children not only for my own sanity, but for theirs as well.
+Having a plan on How to Prevent Meltdowns During the Holidays it a HUGE secret you need to survive the holidays and one I use all the time.
+These are tips and tricks I use on my own children not only for my own sanity but for theirs as well.

 Because while these are 7 Secrets YOU Need to Survive the Most Wonderful Time of the Year, it is also the Most STRESSFUL time of the year for your family.